JosephHeydorn/MakeCode-Tutorials/docs/projects/Touchpoint-Piano.md

 ## Introduction

 In this tutorial we are going to be working on creating the code for a Touchpoint Piano.
 In this specific tutorial we are going to be making 4 different notes.
 After that you can work on adding as many more notes as you would like to.
 This will expand the range of your piano!
+(If you need a hint you can simply click on the icon to the left!)

 ## Step 1